dnmfarrell/berrybrew/README.md

     berrybrew <command> [subcommand] [option]

-        available      List available Strawberry Perl versions and which are installed list           List the version numbers of all installed Perls config         Add berrybrew to your PATH
+    available      List available Strawberry Perl versions and which are installed list           List installed Strawberry Perl versions
-        clean *        Remove all temporary berrybrew files clone          Clones an installed version to a custom-named one fetch *        Upgrade the list of Strawberry Perl instances available install        Download, extract and install a Strawberry Perl modules *      Export and import a module list from one Perl to install on another register       Manually register a custom installation directory remove         Uninstall a Strawberry Perl
+    clean *        Remove all temporary berrybrew files clone          Make a complete copy of a Perl installation config         Add berrybrew to your PATH
+    exec *         Run a command for every installed Strawberry Perl fetch          Update the list of Strawberry Perl instances available install        Download, extract and install a Strawberry Perl modules *      Export and import a module list from one Perl to install on another off            Disable berrybrew perls (use 'switch' to re-enable) register       Manually register a custom installation directory remove         Uninstall a Strawberry Perl
-        switch         Switch to use a different Strawberry Perl off            Disable berrybrew perls (use 'switch' to re-enable) exec *         Run a command for every installed Strawberry Perl unconfig       Remove berrybrew from PATH
+    switch         Switch to use a different Strawberry Perl unconfig       Remove berrybrew from PATH
-        upgrade        Backs up config, does a `git pull`, and restores config use *          Use a specific Strawberry Perl version temporarily help           Display this help screen
+    upgrade        Performs a safe upgrade.
+Requires Git installed use *          Use a specific Strawberry Perl version temporarily help           Display this help screen
     license        Show berrybrew license
     version        Displays the version

     * - view subcommand details with 'berrybrew <command> help'

 ## Examples